cjmatta/banking-streamprocessing-demos/undelivered-message-alert/README.md

 # Undelivered Message Alert Producer

-A sophisticated message delivery status producer that simulates a real-world messaging system for banking and telecommunications use cases.
+A message delivery status producer that simulates a real-world messaging system for banking and telecommunications use cases.
 This producer generates phone numbers and tracks message delivery statuses through various stages (sent, delivered, delayed, failed).

 ## Features